pupilfirst/wd101-scripts/building-web-forms/creating-form-validations/README.md

 There are two different types of client-side validation:

 1. Built-in form validation, that uses HTML form validation features.
-2. JavaScript validation, which is coded using JavaScript.
+2. JavaScript validation, which is written using JavaScript.

 Built-in form validation has better performance than JavaScript, but it is not as customizable as JavaScript validation.